mgheorghe/DASH/dash-pipeline/README-saithrift.md

 make run-saithrift-client-dev-tests   # Alternative to above
 ```

-It's strongly recommended to perform proper DUT config cleanup in the code for every testcase and catch exceptions where possible, to ensure a complete cleanup, despite failures along the way.
+It's strongly recommended to perform proper DUT config cleanup in the code for every test case and catch exceptions where possible, to ensure a complete cleanup, despite failures along the way.

 # Tips and techniques for writing tests
 The following information should apply equally well to writing any tests which utilize saithrift as the client library: PTF, Pytests, etc. Please refer to other READMEs for information specific to various frameworks.